 - is achieved through the total school curriculum and the way it is delivered

-- incorporates effective discipline
+- incorporates effective student behaviour strategies

-- stresses the value of collaborative early intervention when problems are identified
+- stresses the value of collaborative early intervention

 - provides ongoing educational services to support students